Richmond Hill line: Future

-As a part of the GO Transit Regional Express Rail (RER) initiative, train service along the Richmond Hill line is planned to be expanded over the next decade.
+As a part of GO Expansion, train service along the Richmond Hill line is planned to be expanded over the next decade.
 During peak hours, trains would run in peak direction every 15–30 minutes along this line.
 To implement the planned RER service, the Richmond Hill line would need $1 billion in flood mitigation and a grade separation at the Doncaster junction with the York Subdivision.

 A layover facility was planned in the Don Valley adjacent to the Don Valley Parkway underneath the Prince Edward Viaduct as part of the GO Expansion program.
 In March 2023, Metrolinx found a different site for the planned facility in a light industrial zone at York Mills Road east of Leslie Street.
 GO Transit will use the Rosedale Siding adjacent to Bayview Avenue along the route as a temporary layover facility.